-Officer contact: Member contacts:
+Officer contact: Member contact:

-Name: Helen Gregg Names: Councillor Bywater
+Name: Helen Gregg Name: Councillor Roger Hickford

-Post: Partnership Manager Role: Chairman, Children and Young People
+Post: Partnership Manager Role Chairman of the Cambridgeshire and

-Committee
+Peterborough Health and Wellbeing

+Board Core Joint Sub-Committee

-Email: Helen.gregg@cambridgeshire.gov.uk Email: Simon.bywater@cambridgeshire.gov.uk
+Email: Helen.gregg@peterborough.gov.u Email: Roger.hickford@cambridgeshire.gov.uk

+k

-Tel: 07961 240462 Tel: 01223 706398
+Tel: 01733 863618 Tel: 01223 706398

-1. BACKGROUND

-1.1 Best Start in Life is a five year strategy which aims to improve life chances of children (pre-birth to 5 years) in Cambridgeshire and Peterborough by addressing inequalities, narrowing the gap in attainment and improving outcomes for all children, including disadvantaged children and families.
+1. BACKGROUND 1.1 This report is submitted to the Cambridgeshire and Peterborough Health and Wellbeing Board Core Joint Sub-Committee at the request of Wendi Ogle-Welbourn, Executive Director, People and Communities and Dr Liz Robin, Director of Public Health.
+The key purpose of the BSiL Strategy is to ensure that there is co-ordinated and integrated multi-agency agreement on the delivery of pre-birth to 5 services that is tailored appropriately to local need.
+1.2 This report is for the Cambridgeshire and Peterborough Health and Wellbeing Board Core Joint Sub-Committee to consider under its Terms of Reference No. 4 - To consider options and opportunities for the joint commissioning of health and social care services for children, families and adults in Cambridgeshire and Peterborough to meet identified needs (based on the findings of the Joint Strategic Needs Assessment) and to consider any relevant plans and strategies regarding joint commissioning of health and social care services for children and adults.
+2. PURPOSE 2.1 Best Start in Life is a 5 year strategy which aims to improve life chances of children (pre- birth to 5 years) in Cambridgeshire and Peterborough by addressing inequalities, narrowing the gap in attainment and improving outcomes for all children, including disadvantaged children and families.
 The strategy development was led jointly by Cambridgeshire and Peterborough local authorities, working with a wide range of stakeholders.
 It is built on knowledge of local need and what the evidence says works in improving outcomes during the early years.
 Local user research also informed the process.

-The strategy reflects the national and local policy context, including: Better Births, The Government's Prevention Vision, NHS Long Term Plan and the Government's plan for improving social mobility through education, Think Communities, Cambridgeshire and Peterborough's child poverty strategies and healthy weight strategies and the Special Educational Needs and Disability (SEND) Strategy

-Cambridgeshire and Peterborough have worked together over the past seven months to develop 'Best Start in Life' - an ambitious high-level strategy to improve the outcomes of children in the early years.
+The strategy reflects the national and local policy context, including: Better Births, The Government's Prevention Vision, NHS Long Term Plan and the Government's plan for improving social mobility through education, Think Communities, Cambridgeshire and Peterborough's child poverty strategies and healthy weight strategies, SEND Strategy Cambridgeshire and Peterborough have worked together over the past seven months to develop 'Best Start in Life' - an ambitious high-level strategy to improve the outcomes of children in the early years.
 The vision is that "Every child will be given the best start in life supported by families, communities and high quality integrated services".
+We recognise that children and families face many challenges, not all of which can be resolved by the strategy's proposals.
+The aim is to ensure that available resources are used to best effect and with a focus on key outcomes, through integrated working across the organisations involved and with communities.
 An intensive discovery phase was undertaken during November 2018 to March 2019 resulting in the production of a draft Joint BSiL Strategy.
 This phase involved extensive engagement with both existing research, data and evidence, alongside local parents and communities.

-2. MAIN ISSUES

-- 2.1 The Best Start in Life strategy focuses on three key outcomes which represent our ambition for children in Cambridgeshire and Peterborough: - Children live healthy lives - Children are safe from harm - Children are confident and resilient with an aptitude and enthusiasm for learning
+The Best Start in Life strategy focusses on three key outcomes which represent our ambition for children in Cambridgeshire and Peterborough:

+- Children live healthy lives

+- Children are safe from harm

+- Children are confident and resilient with an aptitude and enthusiasm for learning

-The core of the Best Start in Life Start strategy consists of five themes of integrated delivery - these describe how we intend to improve outcomes, by focusing on:
+The core of the Best Start in Life Start strategy consists of five themes of integrated delivery - these describe how we intend to improve outcomes, by focussing on:

 - 1. Healthy pregnancy, parents and children

 - 2. Vulnerable parents identified early and supported

 - 3. Well prepared parents

 - 4. Good attachment and bonding

-5. Supporting child development
+- 5. Supporting child development